Object Mode and Edit Mode

 Let us review each case:

-Faces have their pivot point where their selection dot appears, which is where the median of their vertices is.
+Faces have their pivot point where the median of their vertices is.

 Edges have their pivot point on their middle since this is always where the median of an edge is.